Yuki2718/adblock/README.md

 Yuki's uBlock Static Rules: Another less maintained list, now lots of duplicates with other popular lists

 Yuki's Blog parts filters - Adult: will be merged to Yuki's Blog parts filters.

-I'll wait for a week or so before removal, hoping those who happened to notice this to take an according action beforehand.

 # adblock